Proless/Mukhtabar/proxmox/README.md

 3. Replace the content with the following configuration to add two more interfaces for the OPNsense VM.
 You can set `vmbr0` to use DHCP for portability, allowing "plug and play" in any network with a properly configured router.

-   > 💡 Ensure your local network subnet does not conflict with the `172.16.1.0/24` subnet used here.
-If you choose a different subnet, remember to update all related configurations throughout your setup.
-Additional network adjustments may be required, which will be covered in a future guide.

    ```bash
    auto lo
    iface lo inet loopback